Dispatch From the Front

 Rock Campground, operated by Alpine

 County, is located just off Highway 89, near

 and RV sites are available, along with a

 available April thru October.
 An on-site

 licenses, and supplies.

 The newly refurbished Creek Side Lodge located next to the creek, close to the excellent Wolf Creek restaurant.
-The seemingly rustic lodgings contain eleven well-equipped rooms with modern trappings including king and queen beds, two twins and a kitchenette.
+The seemingly rustic lodgings contain eleven well-equipped rooms with modern trappings including king and queen beds, and a small suite with kitchenette.

 What used to be the historic Alpine Hotel is now Wolf Creek -- in the center of

 town, and first built in 1862 in Silver

 and reassembled here in 1886.
 There is a bar (the Cutthroat Saloon) and a large dining room serving very good food.